 Step Two: Start somewhere else

 Okay, so that first step wasn’t actually a step but more of a lesson.
 This step is where the starting really starts.
 There are countless numbers of resources out there from which to learn and it’s really up to your own discretion and taste as to how you choose to learn.
 I know people who listen to podcasts throughout the day, like Chris Coyier and Dave Rupert’s Shop Talk.
 Personally, I can’t do this. at. all.
 I can’t focus on something like a podcast, or any other learning experience, while working.
 I need to be able to “get in the zone” and typically tune out everything around me.
 I have music on throughout the day, but that’s easy to tune out because it’s not something I need to really pay attention to — it’s basically just background noise to drown out the vast emptiness of the universe.

-Outside of work hours, though, I’m definitely up for podcasts.
+Outside of my working hours at this WordPress agency, though, I’m definitely up for podcasts.
 I’ve just started to get into them recently as I try to separate work-life from life-life and want to give my brain much-needed hours to relax and think about other things, but there are invaluable resources to be snatched up out there and we’d be foolish not to take them.

 In the same vein, there are several e-learning resources out there where you can watch tutorials and put those smarts to use in a sandbox environment.
 Here at WDS, we were #blessed to get a handful of accounts setup over at Treehouse for extended learning purposes.
 The topics covered at Treehouse are expansive and ever-growing, not to mention their inclusion of conferences and in-house programming.
 Whether you’re a novice or an expert, you can always find something to tickle your fancy over at Treehouse.